aws/aws-encryption-sdk-c/README.md

-For best results, create an EC2 instance with an instance profile that at a minimum has AWS KMS permissions for Encrypt, Decrypt, and GenerateDataKey for at least one AWS KMS CMK in your account.
+For best results, create an EC2 instance with an instance profile that at a minimum has AWS KMS permissions for Encrypt, Decrypt, and GenerateDataKey for at least one KMS key in your account.
 You will not need any other AWS permissions to use the AWS Encryption SDK for C.

 ### Dependencies